-(23) A statement or certificate by the applicant indicating that the plans are or are not in conformance with engineering, zoning, building, sanitation and other applicable Township ordinances and regulations and, if they are not so conforming, the reasons for seeking the appropriate regulatory relief.

-(24) Where the preliminary plan covers only part of the applicant's entire holdings, and where specifically required by the Planning Commission, an additional plan shall be submitted showing the remainder of the land and any implications for its future use and design that may be posed by the submitted plan.

-(25) Where the applicant proposes to complete the subdivision or land development in sections, he shall submit, pursuant to §508(4) of the MPC, as amended, 53 P.S. §10508(4), a delineation of the proposed sections and a schedule of deadlines within which applications for final approval of each section are intended to be filed.

-(26) At the applicant's discretion, an erosion/sedimentation control and stormwater management plan, in accordance with the terms of §1-405, and an improvements construction plan, in accordance with the terms of §1-406, may be submitted.
-[Ord.
-2004-04]
+- W. A statement or certificate by the applicant indicating that the plans are or are not in conformance with engineering, zoning, building, sanitation and other applicable Township ordinances and regulations and, if they are not so conforming, the reasons for seeking the appropriate regulatory relief. - X. Where the preliminary plan covers only part of the applicant's entire holdings, and where specifically required by the Planning Commission, an additional plan shall be submitted showing the remainder of the land and any implications for its future use and design that may be posed by the submitted plan. - Y. Where the applicant proposes to complete the subdivision or land development in sections, he shall submit, pursuant to \$508(4) of the MPC, as amended, 53 P.S. \$10508(4), a delineation of the proposed sections and a schedule of deadlines within which applications for final approval of each section are intended to be filed. - Z. At the applicant's discretion, an erosion/sedimentation control and stormwater management plan, in accordance with the terms of §1-405, and an improvements construction plan, in accordance with the terms of §1-406, may be submitted. - AA.
+Where applicable, documentation that the site design plan has been reviewed by the Avon Grove School District and that it reflects any

-F. Preliminary Resource Impact and Conservation Plan.
+6. Preliminary Resource Impact and Conservation Plan.

-(1) A preliminary resource impact and conservation plan shall be prepared for all major subdivision and land development applications to categorize the impacts of the proposed activities and physical alterations on those resources shown on the existing resources and site analysis plan.
+- A. A preliminary resource impact and conservation plan shall be prepared for all major subdivision and land development applications to categorize the impacts of the proposed activities and physical alterations on those resources shown on the existing resources and site analysis plan.
 All proposed improvements including, but not limited to streets, buildings, utilities, and stormwater management facilities, as proposed in the accompanying preliminary plan documents, as well as potential grading and fill, shall be taken into account in preparing the preliminary resource impact and conservation plan.
-The plan shall clearly demonstrate that the applicant has minimized site disturbance to the greatest extent practicable.

-(2) Using the existing resources and site analysis plan as a base map.
-Impact areas shall be mapped according to the following categories: (a) primary impact areas, i.e., areas directly impacted by the proposed development; (b) secondary impact areas, i.e., areas in proximity to primary areas which may be impacted; and (c) designated protected areas, either to be included in proposed open space lands or an equivalent designation such as dedication of a neighborhood park site.

-(3) This requirement for a preliminary resource impact and conservation plan may be waived by the Board, upon recommendation of the Planning Commission, if, in its judgment, the proposed development areas, as laid out in the preliminary plan, would be likely to cause no more than an insignificant impact upon the site's resources.

-G. Preliminary Open Space Ownership and Management Plan.
+The plan shall clearly demonstrate that the applicant has minimized site disturbance to the greatest extent practicable. - B. Using the existing resources and site analysis plan as a base map.
+Impact areas shall be mapped according to the following categories: (a) primary impact areas, i.e., areas directly impacted by the proposed development; (b) secondary impact areas, i.e., areas in proximity to primary areas which may be impacted; and (c) designated protected area s, either to be included in proposed open space lands or an equivalent de signation such as dedication of a neighborhood park site. - C. This requirement for a preliminary resource impact and conservation plan may be waived by the Board, upon recommendation of the Planning Commission, if, in its judgment, the proposed development areas, as laid out in the preliminary plan, would be likely to cause no more than an insignificant impact upon the site's resources. - 7.
+Preliminary Open Space Ownership and Management Plan.
 Using the preliminary site design plan as a base map, the boundaries, acreage, and proposed ownership of all proposed open space areas shall be shown.
-In addition, the applicant shall submit a preliminary open space ownership and management plan detailing the entities responsible for maintaining various elements of the property, and describing management objectives and techniques for each part of the property.
-Such management plan shall be consistent with the requirements of §1-1314.7.B of the Zoning Ordinance [Chapter 1].
+In addition, the applicant shall submit a preliminary open space ownership and management plan detailing the entities responsible for maintaining various elements of the property and describing management objectives and techniques for each part of the property.
+Such management plan shall be consistent with the requirements of §1-1314.7.B. of the Zoning Ordinance [Chapter 1].

-(Ord.
-2003-9-1, 9/4/2003; as amended by Ord.
-2004-04, 11/18/2004, §§II(a), VIII)